Silver25/southern-farm/README.md

 ### Manual Testing

+The process of manually testing a website can be as straightforward as accessing a web page or application in a controlled environment, manually navigating through a series of predetermined test scenarios, and recording the outcomes of each test on a spreadsheet.
+This initial approach is commonly adopted by software teams when they initially prioritize quality assurance.

+Testing process was continuously applied through the time of building the website.
+- Browsers used for testing purposes:
+  - Chrome as the primary development tool
+  - Edge, Opera, Brave, Min,
+- Devices used for testing purposes:
+  - desktop devices with Windows 10 and 11 OS were used, from 11" to 15" screen size
+  - tablet devices were unavailable, option with browser Dev Tools applied
+  - mobile devices were Nokia X10, Samsung Galaxy M13, Samsung Galaxy A10 and Samsung Galaxy J6 (as obsolete device) Select a variety of web browsers (, Firefox, Safari, ) and devices (, ) to test for cross-browser compatibility and responsiveness.

 <details>
 <summary>Error caused by missing heading <b style="color: yellow;">(open here)</b></summary>
 <p>Error in code validation repaired with adding one H2 heading in code and then hidden with proper styling</p>